Contents

 Availability of FSL

-FSL is available ready to run for macOS and Linux (Centos or Debian/Ubuntu) - with Windows computers being supported via the Windows Subsystem for Linux (WSL).
-We also provide source code if you run an OS not directly supported by us.
+FSL is available ready to run for macOS (Intel and M1/M2) and Linux, with Windows computers being supported via the Windows Subsystem for Linux (WSL).
+Source code is downloaded and installed part of a standard installation, if you wish to compile the code yourself.

 Installing FSL